AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-Theophilus of Antioch, who wrote about 180 AD, and was bishop of Antioch, speaks of *aionian* torments, and *aionian* fire, but he must have used the terms as did Origen and the other ancient Universalists, for he says: \"For just as a vessel which, after it has been made, has some flaw, is remade or remolded, that it may become new and bright, so it comes to man by death.
-For in some way or other he is broken up, that he may come forth in the resurrection whole, I mean spotless, and righteous, and immortal.\"[^291]
+Theophilus of Antioch, who wrote about 180 AD, and was bishop of Antioch, speaks of *aionian* torments, and *aionian* fire, but he must have used the terms as did Origen and the other ancient Universalists, for he says: "For just as a vessel which, after it has been made, has some flaw, is remade or remolded, that it may become new and bright, so it comes to man by death.
+For in some way or other he is broken up, that he may come forth in the resurrection whole, I mean spotless, and righteous, and immortal."[^291]

 ## Tertullian.